xiaomengh/scBayes_analysis/README.md

 are assigned.

-The repository contains two subdirectories, `BC_analysis` for the subclonal ssGSEA analysis, and `CLL_analysis` for the single cell expression and clonotype analyses.
+The repository contains two subdirectories, `BC_analysis` for the subclonal ssGSEA analysis using the breast cancer dataset, and `CLL_analysis` for the single cell expression and clonotype analyses using the CLL dataset.

 To recreate the analyses results, navigate to the corresponding folder, and source the R script from an R interpreter prompt or RStudio.
 Plots that are